arjun-majumdar/neural_subsurface_scattering/README.md

 This repository accompanies the paper:

 **Neural Acquisition and Representation of Subsurface Scattering** <br>
-_Accepted at the International Conference on Vision, Modeling, and Visualization (VMV 2025)._
+_Accepted at the International Conference on Vision, Modeling, and Visualization (VMV 2025)._ To read the paper and is supplementary, you can download the paper [here](https://diglib.eg.org/items/59de7dfe-5dd8-4e22-a553-94962ca09b97).

 ## 📖 Abstract
 We present a method to acquire and estimate the sub-surface scattering properties of light transport at a highly detailed level by learning the pixel footprint response at each point on the object surface.
 The reconstruction leverages 3D scanning techniques as